 Barn Wedding Favors

 Favors can sometimes be a budget buster, but there are clever ways to give favors without having to hock your engagement ring!
 Particularly with the casual wedding theme you've chosen, favors can be kept very simple.
-Is their a particular food item your area is famous for . . . peaches or peanuts in Georgia, apples in Washington, cheese in Wisconsin?
-Using small brown paper bags as your favor bags and a stencil, color your new initial with a sharpie on each bag.
+Is there a particular food item your area is famous for . . . peaches or peanuts in Georgia, apples in Washington, cheese in Wisconsin?
+Using small brown paper bags as your favor bags and a stencil, color your new initials with a Sharpie on each bag.
 Scrapbooking scissors can be used to cut a decorative edge on each bag.
-Then just let guests fill their bag with some fresh produce!
-Supply old fashioned baker's twine to tie off the bags as a finishing touch.
-If you're a foodie, you could even make jelly or jam or even cookie or coca mixes in Mason jars as favors.
-Handmade bath salts are another easy project for quick and easy favors as well and if you've got a friend who works at a day care center, she can save the baby food jars for you which make perfect containers for just about anything.
+Then just let guests fill their bags with some fresh produce!
+Supply old-fashioned baker's twine to tie off the bags as a finishing touch.
+If you're a foodie, you could even make jelly or jam or even cookie or cocoa mixes in Mason jars as favors.
+Handmade bath salts are another easy project for quick and easy favors as well, and if you've got a friend who works at a daycare center, she can save the baby food jars for you, which make perfect containers for just about anything.